 - Weeks 36 to 40: 1 prenatal visit every week

 Be sure to stick to the schedule that your doctor suggests -- even if life gets hectic.
 Prenatal care is important for both your health and your baby's health.
 In fact, when a mother doesn't get prenatal care, their baby is three times more likely to have a low birth weight.
 When your doctor checks you regularly, they can spot problems early and treat them so that you can have the healthiest pregnancy possible.

 Risk Factors That May Require More Visits

 The recommended schedule isn't set in stone.
 Your doctor will decide how often to see you based on your individual health picture.
-Your doctor will want to see you more often if you had any health problems before you became pregnant or if problems develop during your pregnancy.
+They will want to see you more often if you had any health problems before you became pregnant or if problems develop during your pregnancy.
 You also may need additional tests to ensure that you and your baby stay healthy.

 If you have any of these risk factors, your doctor may increase the number of your prenatal visits: